wp-plugins/picasa-album-uploader/readme.txt

 == Changelog ==

-= Trunk =
+= 0.6 =

+* Supports Wordpress Multi-site
 * Improved message when no files to be uploaded.
+* Use plugin supplied login screen for authentication to address redirect issues when running in certain multi-site configurations.
+* Hide WP Admin bar in Picasa minibrowser window

 = 0.5 =